UCSDMorimotoLab/CTRoptimization/docs/_src_docs/examples/ex1_trachea.rst

     path_opt(num_cp,num_pt,sp,fp,filename)

-Once the path is found, the sequental optimization need to be performed in order to get a better initial guesses for the CTR optimization problem.
+Once the collision-free path is found, the sequental optimization needs to be performed in order to get a better initial guesses for the simultaneous CTR optimization problem.
 The codes are as follow

 .. code-block:: python